FTarfasse/quick-perf-wiki/JVM-annotations.md

 Measured allocation: 440.0 bytes
 ```
 ## @MaxAllocation
-With this annotation, the test will fail if allocation is greater than expected. <br><br>
+With this annotation, the test will fail if allocation is greater than expected.

 ### Parameters
 |Parameter  |Type           | Meaning          | Default value  |